Level · IB Diploma

 What the IB Diploma is

-The International Baccalaureate Diploma Programme is a two-year sixth-form qualification awarded by the IB Organization, headquartered in Geneva.
-It runs in over 5,500 schools worldwide.
-In the UK, the Diploma is offered by many independent schools and a smaller number of state sixth forms — typically schools that consciously chose the IB over A-level for its breadth and international portability.
+The International Baccalaureate Diploma Programme is a two-year sixth-form qualification awarded by the International Baccalaureate Organization, headquartered in Geneva.
+It runs in more than 5,800 IB World Schools across over 160 countries.
+In the UK, the Diploma is offered by many independent schools and a smaller number of state sixth forms, typically schools that consciously chose the IB over A-level for its breadth and international portability.

 The six subject groups

-Three of the six are taken at Higher Level (HL — broadly equivalent to A-level depth) and three at Standard Level (SL — broadly equivalent to AS-level).
-The HL/SL split is usually decided based on intended university course: pre-Medicine students take Biology and Chemistry HL; pre-Engineering students take Maths and Physics HL; pre-Humanities students take their target subjects (History, English Lit, etc.) HL.
+Three of the six are taken at Higher Level (HL, broadly equivalent to A-level depth) and three at Standard Level (SL, broadly equivalent to AS-level).
+The HL and SL split is usually decided based on intended university course: pre-Medicine students take Biology and Chemistry HL; pre-Engineering students take Maths and Physics HL; pre-Humanities students take their target subjects (History, English Lit, others) HL.

 The core: TOK, EE, CAS